Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL APPLICATIONS IN WIRELESS NETWORKS

 \subsubsection{Unmanned Aerial Vehicle (UAV) Networks}

-~\\ The flying vehicles in a UAV network have many attractive features, such as low cost, mobility flexibility, and ease of deployment, that enable them to participate in some tasks that are considered hard to perform.
-The application of AI algorithms and the recent advancements in UAV technology have widen the use-cases ambit of UAV networks \cite{[4.26],[4.27],[4.28]}. \paragraph{\textbf{AI-empowered UAV}} Owing to their limited capabilities, the interplay between AI and UAV networks opens a new horizon for exploiting UAVs in more complicated tasks, however, security and privacy remain major challenges.
-In UAV-enabled mobile crowdsensing (MCS) applications, FL is particularly appealing for preserving privacy of sensed data.
-In this regard, the authors in \cite{[37]} integrated FL-based UAV network with blockchain technology to eliminate the need for a central server that can be a single point of failure and prone to DDoS attacks.
+~\\ The flying vehicles in a UAV network have many attractive features, such as low cost, mobility flexibility, and ease of deployment, enabling them to participate in many tasks considered hard to perform.
+The application of AI algorithms and the recent advancements in UAV technology have widened the use-cases ambit of UAV networks \cite{[4.26]}.

+\paragraph{\textbf{AI-empowered UAV}} The interplay between AI and UAV networks opens a new horizon for exploiting UAVs in more complicated tasks; however, data security and privacy remain significant challenges.
+In UAV-enabled mobile crowdsensing (MCS) applications, FL is particularly appealing for preserving the privacy of sensed data.
+In this regard, the authors in \cite{[37]} integrated an FL-based UAV network with blockchain technology to eliminate the need for a central server.
 In addition, blockchain enhances FL network security by expulsing the adversary clients and sharing safe model updates between clients.
-Moreover, the work proposed a two-tier RL incentive scheme that encourages the nodes to train the global model using large quantities and high-quality data to maximise their rewards.
 On the other hand, the work in \cite{[38]} proposed an FL-enabled air quality monitoring framework for secure MCS.
-A swarm of UAVs are utilised to measure the air quality, and the sensed data is used to train a lightweight MobileNet model to predict the index of air quality.
+A UAV swarm is utilised to measure the air quality, and the sensed data is used to train a lightweight model to predict the air quality index.
 FL is considered a promising candidate that can exploit the data silos collected by different agencies to produce a global model while preserving data privacy.